Developer program overview

 Publishing and certification

-You must be enrolled in the Dev Center developer program to release a game as part of the Xbox Live Creators Program.
+You must be enrolled in the Partner Center developer program to release a game as part of the Xbox Live Creators Program.
 There are two sets of requirements that your game must follow:

 - Integrate Xbox Live Sign-In and display the user identity (Gamertag, Gamerpic, etc.).
 All other Xbox Live services are optional.